Last updated on September 7th, 2019 at 07:19 pm

 You may need a basic understanding of camera settings like ISO, but you don’t need professional skills.

-There’s no adjusting settings for each person or group, just a few setting tweaks throughout the event.
+There are no adjusting settings for each person or group, just a few setting tweaks throughout the event.

 Books and online guides help you understand camera settings for making the adjustments you need.
 Once you have the instructions, practice the settings at home or have friends and family test your photo booth until you become comfortable.